This article is part of our Business Startup Guide—a curated list of our articles that will get you up and running in no time!

 If the idea of taking on complete personal liability for your business makes you hesitant to start one, you might want to consider a limited liability corporation.

-So, if you have substantial assets that you wish to protect and not involve in your business, an LLC might be right for you.
+If you have substantial personal assets that you wish to protect and not involve in your business, an LLC might be right for you.
 On the same note, if you’re in an industry where lawsuits are common, having an LLC as your business structure can potentially protect your personal assets.